Ignite-Laboratories/JanOS/readme.md

 key changes to compose movements of information.
 Even then, some bytes just don't sound right when sped up and might need extra time to resolve their note.

+But _how_ do we create a system that can react to these changes instinctively?
+One that can literally groove with the language of machines?

+Well, by reflecting inward to our own neurological machinery =)

 ## Project Structure

 This repository, itself, is a placeholder to instantiate your Go workspace.
 The actual code is contained in multiple other repositories which you should clone into the directory you cloned this one into.

 ### Core
-Core holds the most critical components used by JanOS, including the impulse engine itself!
+Core holds the most critical components used by all JanOS libraries - critically, this is where the impulse engine lives.
+It also contains helper libraries all other libraries can use for testing.

+### Enigmaneering
+The ultimate goal of this entire project is to produce a book which others can use to learn the process of exploring abstract concepts like this.
+As such, I intend to keep the documentation _thorough!_

 ### Fugue
 Fugue is the current IgniteLabs.net website project - until more work is completed, it remains an ominous fugue.